 Winter is the Best Time for Foreigners

-From late October to next year’s April, the rainy season slowly goes away, giving Ha Long Bay the dry weather with a clear, sunny sky.
+From late October to next year’s April, the rainy season slowly goes away, giving Ha Long Bay dry weather with a clear, sunny sky.
 This is such an ideal condition for a perfect cruise trip around the bay.
-The sea is also very smooth with gentle waves and cool breezes, so don’t hesitate to try kayaking around beautiful islands scattering on the bay.
+The sea is also very smooth with gentle waves and cool breezes, so don’t hesitate to try kayaking around beautiful islands scattered on the bay.
 The temperature remains around 20 – 30 °C – chilly but still good for swimming in the ocean.
 If you go to Co To Islands, try scuba diving to explore the colourful coral reef.

 If You Go for the Summer, Try to Go Earlier than the Crowd

 Summertime is also a perfect time to relax on the beach and get away from the blistering heat of cities.
 To avoid local crowds, try to go here before May.
 After May, local students start their summer holidays, so many families will go here for their summer trip.
 This is the most crowded time of the year for Ha Long city.
-You probably don’t want to feel crowded in every tourist destination while also having to pay extra cost for services, right?
+You probably don’t want to feel crowded in every tourist destination while also having to pay extra costs for services, right?
 Also, try to finish your trip before August as many storms will hit the land frequently after this time.

 Central Vietnam is the bridge that connects 2 poles of Vietnam.
 It possesses a long coastal line with many beautiful beaches, such as Da Nang and Nha Trang.
 The architecture is an interesting mixture between ancient Vietnamese – Chinese style and Hinduism influence from the lost Champa Kingdom.
 This mixture manifested into many famous destinations, such as the lovely old town in Hoi An, the religious complex of My Son Sanctuary, the Imperial Citadel in Hue, etc.